RustFestEU/blog.rustfest.eu/_posts/2019-07-12-barcelona-announcement.md

 ## Free RustBridge workshop

-As usual, we'll also be hosting at least one [RustBridge workshop](https://rustbridge.com/) (probably two :P) so if you want to learn Rust, join the community and you belong to underrepresented communities and probably have a background in another programming language this is the perfect workshop for you.
-That being said, note that this is an open workshop for beginners and everybody is welcome to attend.
+As usual, we'll also be hosting a [RustBridge workshop](https://rustbridge.com/).
+RustBridge is a workshop focused on getting underrepresented people with a background in another programming language to learn Rust and join the community.

 ## Call for papers